-The 2023/24 budget was approved by the Council in February 2023 and was underpinned by a financial strategy to ensure we can continue to live within our means, whilst also delivering the Council's political priorities and therefore achieve the Everyone's Essex Strategic Aims.
+Our 2023/24 budget was approved by the Council in February 2023 and was underpinned by a financial strategy to ensure we could continue to live within our means, while also delivering the Council's political priorities and therefore achieve the Everyone's Essex Strategic Aims.

-The gross budget amounted to £2,293.9m.
+The gross budget for 2023/24 amounted to £2,293.9m.
 We intended to finance our budget from Council Tax and Business Rates and from income from fees and charges and specific and general government grants.